AttemptedCollective/Warfare-Battlefield-Generator/README.md

 To Do:
 - [ ] Add SVG/PNG Creation
-- [ ] Add interface for adding and removing ranks
+- [x] Add interface for adding and removing ranks
-- [ ] Add interface for choosing number of spaces in each rank
-- [ ] Add interface for naming labels for each rank
+- [x] Add interface for naming labels for each rank
-- [ ] Add default label for each rank
+- [x] Add default label for each rank